christinathihoang/nickname_portal/README.md

-# Nickname Portal
+# Ceberus
-A web application that allows users to log in, search the database for existing nicknames, and submit new nicknames for approval.
+Ceberus is a web application that allows users to log in, search the database for existing nicknames, and submit new nicknames for approval.

 ## Front End Technology
 - Materialize